 Outside of these specific contexts, Facebook’s Community Standards include an acknowledgment that while disinformation is not inherently prohibited, the company has a responsibility to reduce the spread of “false news.”
 In operationalizing this responsibility, Facebook commits to algorithmically reduce (or down-rank) the distribution of such content, in addition to other steps to mitigate its impact and disincentivize its spread.
 The company has also developed a policy of removing particular categories of manipulated media that may mislead users; however, the policy is limited in scope.
 It extends only to media that is the product of artificial intelligence or machine learning and includes an allowance for any media deemed to be satire or content that edits, omits, or changes the order of words that were actually said.

 It is worth recognizing that while Facebook’s policies generally apply to all users, the company notes that “[i]n some cases, we allow content which would otherwise go against our Community Standards – if it is newsworthy and in the public interest.”
 The company has further indicated that speech by politicians will generally be treated as within the scope of this newsworthiness exception, and therefore not subject to removal.
 Such posts are, however, subject to labeling that indicates that the posts violate the Community Standards.
 In recent years, Facebook has taken steps to remove political speech and deplatform politicians, including former President Donald Trump in the wake of the January 6th attack on the U.S. Capitol.
+Following the attacks, Facebook made the decision to remove President Donald Trump’s account from the platform indefinitely.
+The Oversight Board upheld the deciison, but criticized the open ended nature of the suspension, so Facebook limited the suspension to two years.
 In 2018, Facebook also de-platformed Min Aung Hlaing and senior Myanmar military leaders for conducting disinformation campaigns and inciting ethnic violence.

 2. Twitter Policies